What is the life cycle of dermestid beetles?

 There is no getting around the fact that there may be some odor involved in using dermestid beetles.
 Many do not find the smell horribly offensive, but it is unique, and it can stick to clothing!
 Several simple things can be done to insure the odor is minimal.
 The beetles themselves have little or no odor; what causes an odor is the material being cleaned and the conditions in the container.

 The principle offensive odor from skull cleaning is from the brains, as they are being consumed by the beetles.
 Brain tissue is great for the beetles, and will cause a tremendous growth spurt in the colony.
 However, it does stink!
 If odor is not an issue, you may want to consider simply leaving the brains in the skull, and letting the beetles consume this material.
 If odor is desired to be reduced, the brains should be removed.
 This is easily accomplished by whipping the brain matter with a stiff wire and flushing it out with a hose or similar process.
 Attempting cleaning of material with too few beetles may also contribute to odor, as the flesh will rot (and stink) faster than the beetles can effectively consume it.
 Keeping the frass and the colony dry will also result in insuring minimal odor.

 What about shipping during freezing temperatures?

-Fair question, given that I am shipping from Alaska!
+Fair question, given that I am shipping from Washington!
 I do several things to insure the beetles arrive in good shape.
-After shipping literally hundreds of beetle colonies, I have had only a very few shipments where the beetles arrived dead.
+After shipping literally thousands of beetle colonies, I have had only a very few shipments where the beetles arrived dead.
 In these rare cases, working with the buyer determined that they suffered mortality when the shipments were left outside at the buyers end (in mailboxes, etc).
 In any case, if a colony suffers mortality, I will work with the buyer to resolve the matter to mutual satisfaction.

 All of these efforts combine to insure the beetles arrive in a healthy condition, hungry and ready to get to work!